erikengervall/dockest/examples/aws-codebuild/README.md

 # aws-codebuild

-Exampel that showcases usage with AWS Codebuild
+Example that showcases usage with AWS Codebuild.

 It can be reused for any CI System that runs your build inside a docker container with an injected docker socket.